 Your sale is recorded on Schedule D which requires you to report the transaction using some basic information (when you bought and when you sold the coin).

 If you owned the gold coins for a year or less, your gain is taxed at your ordinary rate, otherwise, your gain is taxed at a maximum of 28% which is the normal tax rate for collectible gold coins.

 Where to sell rare gold coins?

 Sell your numismatic gold to individual collectors, If you know someone collecting gold rare coins, you can directly go to him and sell your coins.
 Transaction can be immediately closed if both parties agreed with the price.

 Sell rare gold coins at auction houses, Auction companies are regular and reliable places for selling your collectible gold coins.
 Not only do gold coin dealers buy at auctions, so do rare gold coin collectors.
 Your coins will be presented to thousands of interested collectors, investors and dealers alike.

 Selling gold collectible coins online, You can make an account on auction sites like Ebay.
-This tends to be successful because some people who doesn’t know where to buy gold, go to auction sites online.
+This tends to be successful because some people who does not know where to buy gold, go to auction sites online.
 Start your auction price above the dealer-made price (what a dealer will pay for a particular coin) but below fair-market price.
-You’ll get a lot of bids this way.
+You will get a lot of bids this way.

-Dealers, If you’re aiming for fast cash, dealers are almost always willing to buy rare gold coins as it’s a way for them to re-stock their inventory.
+Dealers, If you are aiming for fast cash, dealers are almost always willing to buy rare gold coins as it is a way for them to re-stock their inventory.
 The best candidate would be the dealer from which you buy the gold coins from.
-Bear in the mind that dealers will not pay you the actual price of your rare gold coins as they’ll need to make allowance when they re-sell them.
+Bear in the mind that dealers will not pay you the actual price of your rare gold coins as they will need to make allowance when they re-sell them.